hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 ##### Attributes
 * A civil registration number (CPR-nr)
+* A deseased attribute signifying whether the patient is alive or dead
 * An organisation identifier that identifies the municipality holding and reporting the data

 ##### Validation
 * One and only one civil registration number exists, and is a syntactically valid CPR-nr
+* One and only one deseased attribute
 * One and only one managing organization exitis, and is a syntactically valid SOR code (only code length is currently validated in the profile, but the authorization validates the actual SOR code)

 ## Organization